darynaa7/Client-Server/README.md

 # Client-Server
-Simple client server application, where client can do "print-screen" each 60 seconds.
+Simple client server application, where client can do "print-screen" each 60 seconds (loop for 4 times).
 Screenshots are stored in Client app folder.

 Server.cpp -  use network.ixx to do server part